Mourir demain

 "Mourir demain" is a 2003 song recorded by the Canadian artist Natasha St-Pier.
 She performed the song as a duet with the French singer Pascal Obispo.
 It was released on 18 June 2004, as the second single from St-Pier's fourth studio album, L'Instant d'après, on which it features as third track.
 This song, which has rock sonorities, achieved a great success in France and Belgium (Wallonia), reaching the top ten.

 Song information

 The text was written by Lionel Florence.
-The music has been composed by ASDORVE.
+The music was composed by Frédéric Chateau (under the pseudonym "Asdorve").
 It was available on Obispo's 2004 albums Fan and Studio fan in a longer version.
 It was also included on many French compilations such as NRJ Music Awards 2005.

 The song was covered in 2007 by Yannick Noah, Patricia Kaas, Jenifer Bartoli and Jean-Baptiste Maunier.
 This version is available on Les Enfoirés' album La Caravane des Enfoirés, as third track.